Providing the services and technology essential to a successful thermography practice

 Standard (320px X 240px) thermal images suggesting moderate thermal abnormality.
 The STI image reveals a large mass affiliated with a dominant vessel, later confirmed by MRI as a cluster of three malignant tumors.

-This slide compares Spatial Thermographic Imaging, STI, with mammography, MRI, and conventional thermograpy imaging of a cluster of three malignant tumors spanning six mm.
+This slide compares Spatial Thermal Imaging, STI, with mammography, MRI, and conventional thermograpy imaging of a cluster of three malignant tumors spanning six mm.
 It demonstrates STI's advantages over mammography and traditional thermal imaging and it is somewhat competitive with MRI.

 STI images traversing the breast revealing multiple details.
 The smallest tumor detected (upper-right in the magnified image) is smaller than 2mm.